milindkate21/Curious_Appetite/curious_appetite_Readme.md

 We had divided the project into two parts:

-Among the 4 pages of the whole website; we divided 2 pages to each of the group members.
+Among the 4 pages of the whole website; we have allocated 2 pages to each of the group members.

 ### Ankita: I was working on Home Page/Landing Page and Contact Us Page.